Xtrah/IT2810-P2/README.md

 Testing on 3 different devices.

-## ⚗️ Pipeline
+## ⚗️ Code quality and use of Git

-To ensure good code quality we made use of prettier and eslint.
-These are enforced with husky, but also checked in the CI-pipeline before merge.
-We also run the test script to make sure functionality is as expected.
+We made use of the formatting tools [Prettier](https://prettier.io/) and [ESLint](https://eslint.org/) to ensure a common coding style and good code quality.
+These were enforced with a pre-commit hook using [Husky](https://typicode.github.io/husky/) and a CI-pipeline on pull request and after merge.
+We also ran the test script in the pipeline to make sure functionality was as expected.
+We strived to extract logical groupings into their own components, and adding the components in their own folder `src/components`.
+Some functions were extracted into a `src/util` folder for reuse or to avoid cumbersome files.
+We strived to make variable- and function names descriptive, and also added comments for clarity.

+We had a early meeting planning which tasks had to be done and decomposed them into manageable user stories.
+In development we strived following [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/), describing commit messages in a common way and linking them to issues.